1er signes ménopause

 How do you know if it’s really perimenopause?

-Listen to your body: the first step to diagnosis
+Listening to your body: the first diagnosis

 When and why should you see a healthcare professional?